Jeffrey Epstein Knew He Was Going To Be Arrested In July, According To His Butler

-Although convicted sex offender Jeffrey Epstein avoided federal sex trafficking charges back in 2008 thanks to a lenient non-prosecution deal, he was eventually arrested in July of this year for such charges.
+Although convicted sex offender Jeffrey Epstein avoided federal sex trafficking charges back in 2008 thanks to a non-prosecution deal, he was eventually arrested in July of this year for such charges.
 But according to Epstein’s butler at his Paris apartment, known only as Gabriel, the accused sex trafficker knew he was going to be arrested before it happened.

 Per The Daily Mail, Gabriel said that Epstein called him and told him of his impending arrest.
 However, Epstein didn’t reveal how he knew, and it’s unclear if the FBI informed Epstein of their plan as he landed in the U.S. from France or if he got a tip from one of his sources in law enforcement.